 Dune's Influence on a New Hope

 - Star Wars features a dry desert planet called Tatooine.
-Remind me what kind of planet Arrakis was in Dune?
-“I don't like sand“…
+Do you remember what kind of planet Arrakis was in Dune?
+“I don't like sand…“

-- In ANH, Luke Skywalker practices his lightsaber training against an automated training remote.
+- In A New Hope, Luke Skywalker practices his lightsaber training against an automated training remote.
 This seems a direct lift from the part where Princess Alia works on her sword skills against an automated training dummy.

-- Spice mining… Luke's father was a ‘was a navigator on a spice freighter.'
+- Luke's father was “a navigator” on a spice freighter.

 The Empire Strikes Back Was Influenced by Frank Herbert

-- In Empire Strikes Back, the Millennium Falcon just manages to escape from the jaws of giant, space slug that was living in a space asteroid.
-In Dune, there are giant sandworms a giant one of which causes a bit of similar havoc when one attacks the Duke's vessel.
+- In The Empire Strikes Back, the Millennium Falcon just managed to escape from the jaws of a giant space slug that was living in a space asteroid.
+In Dune, there were giant sandworms – one of which causes a bit of similar havoc when one attacks the Duke's vessel.

-- In ESB, the villain turns out to be hero's father.
-In Dune, the villain out to be hero's grandfather
+- In The Empire Strikes Back, the villain turns out to be the hero's father.
+In Dune, the villain turns out to be the hero's grandfather

-- Alia can connect her mind to her brother Paul Atredies physically.
-Kinda like what happens when Luke calls out to Leia after he's fought Darth Vader.
+- Alia can connect her mind to her brother Paul Atreides physically.
+That's kind of like what happens when Luke calls out to Leia after he's fought against Darth Vader.

 How Return of the Jedi Was Inspired by Dune

-- Indeed, a lot of the whole Jabba The Hutt Palace scenes appear to have been inspired by the Children of Dune sequel.
+- Indeed, a lot of the Jabba the Hutt palace scenes appear to have been inspired by the Children of Dune sequel.

 Both Dune and George Lucas were inspired by the story of Lawrence of Arabia which was a spiritual journey of sorts that took place in a desert.
-Lucas was most definitely inspired by the David Lean movie and use shots from it for both the original and prequels films.
+Lucas was most definitely inspired by the David Lean movie and used shots from it for both the original and prequel movies.

-We say this to show that though the book came before the film, they both share common inspirations.
+We say this to show that, although the book came before the film, they both share common inspirations.
 Indeed, 19 other movies went into the creation of Star Wars.

 Speaking of the Great Bard…

 Indeed, to dismiss Shakespeare's work as an influence on George Lucas would be a mistake.
-Though Lucas may not have been directly taking paragraphs out of Shakespeare (unlike which he did for Tolkien!) his admiration of The Forbidden Plant exposed him to what was basically The Tempest set in space.
-Given Lucas's love of films by Akiro Kurosawa, he most likely saw ‘Ran', which was a remake of King Lear!
+Though Lucas may not have been directly taking paragraphs out of Shakespeare (unlike what he did for Tolkien!), his admiration of The Forbidden Planet exposed him to what was basically The Tempest set in space.
+Given Lucas's love of films by Akiro Kurosawa, he most likely saw Ran, which was a remake of King Lear.

-Four: In The Battle for Endor, the Nightsister known as ‘Charal' was played by Sian Phillips.
-She played the Reverend Mother Gaius Helen Mohiam in the 1984 film version of Dune.
+Three: In The Battle for Endor, the Nightsister known as “Charal” was played by Sian Phillips.
+She played the Reverend Mother Gaius Helen Mohiam in the 1984 movie version of Dune.